A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 THE DUEL

-“The Celestial Tower is mine,” the Barbed Knight says, not looking at the Pigeon Knight’s face as she pulls the arrow from between his ribs.
+“The Celestial Tower is mine,” the Barbed Knight says.
+She doesn’t look at the Pigeon Knight’s face as she pulls the arrow from between his ribs.

-The Ring Knight stands over the body, watching his final rapid breaths, his fist still clenched around the ring she had loaned to him.
+The Ring Knight stands over the Pigeon Knight, watching his final, rapid breaths.
+His fist is clenched around the ring she had loaned to him.

 THE AXEBEARER